quaderno/quaderno-api/source/includes/_evidences.md

 # Evidences

-Location evidences are proofs of the customer's location that should be stored in order to be VAT compliant.
+Location evidences are proofs of the customer's location that should be stored in order to be EU VAT MOSS compliant.

 ## The evidence object
 ```json